-If you’re wondering where you should go in 2022 for a fantastic adventure holiday, we’ve hand-picked ten destinations that deliver exactly that.
-Places that offer unforgettable opportunities to enjoy pulse-quickening experiences of a lifetime — take your pick from from ice-caving glacial lagoons, ziplining tropical rainforests, trekking sweeping desert landscapes, and soaring over cliffs and canyons in a copter.
+Dreaming of a fantastic adventure holiday?
+We’ve hand-picked ten destinations that deliver exactly that.
+Here is our list of places that offer unforgettable opportunities to enjoy pulse-quickening experiences of a lifetime.
+Take your pick from ice-caving glacial lagoons, ziplining tropical rainforests, trekking sweeping desert landscapes, and soaring over cliffs and canyons in a copter.

 That said, adventure isn’t only about satisfying cravings for high-octane kicks.
-Adventure also means getting off the beaten track for extraordinary wildlife-watching experiences Dropdown content, spending nights star-gazing Dropdown contentin remote wildernesses, or finding your new favourite food in local markets.
-Dropdown content
+Adventure also means getting off the beaten track for extraordinary wildlife-watching experiences, spending nights star-gazing in remote wildernesses or finding your new favourite food in local markets.

-WhiIe spectacular UNESCO-designated Dubrovnik Dropdown content understandably attracts a whopping number of visitors each year, as does the country’s beaches Dropdown content and islands Dropdown content, Croatia’s Dropdown content adventure offerings are every bit as epic, not least in Plitvice Lakes National Park Dropdown content, another UNESCO World Heritage Site.
+WhiIe spectacular UNESCO-designated Dubrovnik understandably attracts a whopping number of visitors each year, as does the country’s beaches and islands, Croatia’s adventure offerings are every bit as epic, not least in Plitvice Lakes National Park, another UNESCO World Heritage Site.

-This emerald wilderness of mighty mountains, lakes and waterfalls offers twelve hiking trails through pristine landscapes that’ll take your breath away in more ways than one, whether you hike it solo, or book a walking tour with boat trip.
-And, while you can’t cycle within the park, a fantastic network of trails is marked on its northern edge.
+This emerald wilderness of mighty mountains, lakes and waterfalls offers twelve hiking trails through pristine landscapes that’ll take your breath away.
+Explore the area by hiking solo or booking a walking tour with boat trip.

 More untouched wilderness awaits in Northern Velebit National Park.
 The Velebit massif, Croatia’s longest mountain, rewards hikers with a mind-blowing mix of craggy cliffs and limestone peaks, wildflower meadows, and pine forests that seem to extend to infinity.